aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

      - Discuss any specific parameters or options important for using a custom database.
 Explain the implications of these choices and how they might affect the analysis.

 3. **Analysis and Interpretation:**
-   - **Objective:** Interpret the results from RepeatMasker with the custom library to understand the impact of personalized repeat identification on genomic analysis.
+   - **Objective:** Interpret the results from RepeatMasker with the custom library to understand the impact of personalized repeat identification on genomic analysis..
-   - **Comparing Results:**
-     - Compare the results of RepeatMasker using the standard database versus the custom RepeatModeler database.
-Note differences in the proportion of the genome masked and the types of repeats identified.
-   - **Custom Library Insights:**
-     - Discuss the benefits and potential drawbacks of using a custom repeat library.
-Reflect on how the custom library might provide insights into species-specific or unique repetitive elements not captured by standard databases.
-   - **Broader Implications:**
-     - Consider the broader implications of custom repeat identification for genomic research, such as improved annotation quality, understanding of genome evolution, or identification of novel genomic features.

 #### Deliverables:
 - A detailed report documenting the process of running RepeatMasker with a custom database, including the commands used and a comprehensive analysis of the results.
-- Include a discussion on the differences observed when using a custom library versus a standard one and the implications of these differences.
 - Reflect on the importance of customized repeat libraries in understanding and researching your specific organism's genome.

 **Note:** Ensure your report is clearly structured and insightful, demonstrating a deep understanding of the role of repetitive DNA and the advantages of personalized genomic analysis.
 Your analysis should showcase your ability to adapt bioinformatics tools to specific research needs and interpret the results in a broader genomic context.